-The King George Isolation Hospital opened in 1914 for the care and treatment of patients with communicable diseases.
+The King George Isolation Hospital in the Riverview area of Winnipeg was built between 1913 and 1914 by the Claydon Construction Company.
+It opened in 1914 for the care and treatment of patients with communicable diseases.
 For its time, it was considered one of the most modern isolation hospitals in the world.
 It was a key facility over the years for numerous epidemics, including the Spanish influenza epidemic of 1919 and the polio epidemic in the 1950s.

-A four-storey, red brick residence for nurses at the hospital was designed by city architect Robert Edgar Davies and built between 1920 and 1921 by the construction firm of Carter-Halls-Aldinger.
+A four-storey, red brick residence for nurses beside the hospital was designed by city architect Robert Edgar Davies and built between 1920 and 1921 by the construction firm of Carter-Halls-Aldinger.

 By 1960, the focus of care had changed to chronic illness.
 The four-storey, two-winged building was demolished in 1999 to make room for Riverview Health Centre’s new complex.

-A commemorative plaque and arch from the former King George Hospital is located on the grounds of the Riverview Health Centre in Winnipeg, near the original main entrance to the hospital building.
+A commemorative plaque and arch from the former hospital is located near its original main entrance.

 See also: